Updated November 1, 2019 . AmFam Team

 If your property has faced some serious damage after a storm, you might be in the market for a contractor.
 But who should you go with and how do you know you’re making the right choice?
 Follow these seven guidelines to help you find just the right contractor to get your property back in tip top shape.

-Meet in person.
-Now that you’ve made a few phone calls, try to meet face to face with some of the contractors who made the best impression.
+Now that you’ve made a few phone calls, try to meet face-to-face with some of the contractors who made the best impression.
 Remember, they’ll be working in your home for some time, so it’s important that they communicate well with you.

 Call up those references you asked them for, like the suppliers and banks, to see if they have a good financial standing.
 Also, head to a job site the contractor is currently working on.
 This will give you a good idea how they manage their work site and subcontractors.

 This is an important detail you won’t want to overlook.
 Ask for proof of insurance and for the contractor’s license, which you can look up on your city or state’s government website.
-If they aren’t properly insured or licensed, you could be responsible for any issues, like damage to your property or injuries to a worker.
+If they aren’t properly insured, licensed and bonded, you could be responsible for any issues, like damage to your property or injuries to a worker.